• Annie’s galvanized tipsy pots

 What is her secret?

-First of all, inspiration from another FMGer, Jeanne Sammons who posted her galvanized tipsy pots last year here on Flea Market gardening.
+First of all, inspiration from another FMGer, Jeanne Sammons who posted her galvanized tipsy pots last year here on Flea Market Gardening.
 Annie says, “Here is my friend Jeanne Sammons ‘tipsy bucket planter… Isn’t it beautiful?”

-Jeanne Sammons galvanized tipsys
+Jeanne Sammons galvanized tipsys with beads for 'water.'

 Jeanne Sammons galvanized tipsys with beads for ‘water!’

-Annie Grossart-Steen says, “I put mine at the top of the waterfall of the pond, with clematis growing in the back…I have no idea whats going in them yet, but I have a few weeks to think about it.
+Annie Steen says, “I put mine at the top of the waterfall of the pond, with clematis growing in the back…I have no idea whats going in them yet, but I have a few weeks to think about it.
 Thanks for the wonderful Idea!”

-Annie’s ‘how-tos’
+Annie’s ‘How-To’

 “The rod I used is a 1″ electric conduit steel pipe.
 I drilled holes in the buckets, ran a pipe through the bottom tub into the ground and stacked the buckets.
 The buckets are screwed to the center rod, and that rod goes through the bottom tub about 2 feet into the ground.”